kylekatarnls/business-day/README.md

 You can set different holidays lists for different regions (to handle different countries, enterprises, etc.)

-We provide a some holidays lists as example that work out of the box in [src/Cmixin/Holidays](https://github.com/kylekatarnls/business-day/tree/master/src/Cmixin/Holidays)
+We provide 330 regional holidays lists of 138 countries that work out of the box in [src/Cmixin/Holidays](https://github.com/kylekatarnls/business-day/tree/master/src/Cmixin/Holidays).

+And you can easily customize them and add your own lists.

 A holidays list file is a PHP file that return an array, each item of the array represent a holiday of the year.